twitocode/Tantalum/content/Notes/Religion/Unit 4 Review.md

 **The ways that God makes Himself known to humankind.
 God is fully revealed in Jesus Christ.** The sacred Scriptures, proclaimed within the Church, are the revealed Word of God.
 God also reveals Self through people and indeed through all of creation.

 ___
-# Define knowledge
+# Define the gift of knowledge
-Any act, function, state, or effect of mental activity
+The gift of knowing and enlightenment.
+Enables you to choose the right path that will lead you to God.

 ___
 # What are continents?